 Listen Anywhere You Find Podcasts!

 Sandra Peoples: Welcome to episode 107 of Key Ministry, the podcast, and I am very excited to have two friends with me today.
 And we are chatting about accessible bible story instruction.
-Now, Cortney and Laura, were part of our conference in the spring disability in the church, and they did a workshop called From Hurdles to Hope: Research-based Approaches to Accessible Bible Story Instruction.
+Now, Cortney and Laura, were part of our conference in the spring, Disability & the Church (2024), and they did a workshop called From Hurdles to Hope: Research-based Approaches to Accessible Bible Story Instruction.
 I didn't get to attend a whole lot of workshops, but I got to come to this one and I learned a lot.
 And we just really wanted to make this conversation and the tools that they provide available to an even bigger audience.
 And so that's why I'm excited to have them as guests today on the podcast.
 And let me just mention that one of the reasons we're doing this in July is because we know that so many ministry leaders are thinking about the curriculum options that they want to use in the fall.

 And so we are going to have lots of links in the show notes, everything that Cortney and Laura and I talk about today, you'll be able to find at keyministry.org/podcast.
 You can find the links and be able to easily access everything that we do.
 Isn't it funny, we talk about the kids being able to easily access things and then we take steps to try to make everything super accessible?
 So it's really fun to get to chat with you guys today.
 So I'm going to ask you first to introduce yourselves.
 This helps the listeners, especially because we're three ladies, to be able to tell our voices apart.
 So tell us who you are, a little bit about yourself and then the ministries that you represent.
 So Cortney, do you want to go first?